-Home students are charged course fees of £9,250 in 2021/22.
-Course fees will usually increase annually.
-Republic of Ireland students who start on a programme of study in 2021/22 will be charged course fees at the Home rate for all years of their programme.
+Home students are charged course fees of £9,250 in 2022/23.
+Course fees may increase annually.
+Republic of Ireland students who start on a programme of study in 2022/23 will be chargedcourse fees at the home rate for all years of their programme.
 For Home undergraduate students, course fees are currently subject to a governmental fee cap and will not increase above the level of the fee cap, which is subject to annual review.
-In deciding the annual level of increase, the University will take into account a range of factors, including rises in the costs of delivering the programme and changes in government funding.
+In deciding the annual level of increase, the University will take into account a range of factors, including rises in the costs of delivering the Programme andchanges in government funding.
 You can read further information on these annual increases on the University website at www.ox.ac.uk/students/fees-funding/fees/changes-fees-and-charges.